kaspanet/rusty-kaspa/docs/archival.md

 ## What is an Archive Node?

 An **archive node** stores the complete blockchain history, including all pruned data that normal nodes discard.
-Archive nodes are essential for:
+Archive nodes can be useful for specialized use cases such as:

-- **Blockchain explorers** - Need complete transaction history
+- **Blockchain explorers** - Complete transaction history access
-- **Research and analytics** - Require access to historical data
+- **Research and analytics** - Historical data analysis
-- **Compliance and auditing** - Legal requirements for data retention
+- **Compliance and auditing** - Data retention requirements

-- **Network resilience** - Provide historical data to syncing peers
+**Important**: Running archive nodes is resource-intensive and **not officially supported** by the Kaspa development team.
+Archive functionality is provided as-is for advanced users with specific requirements.
+Most users should run standard pruned nodes instead.

 Normal Kaspa nodes are **pruned** and only keep recent blocks (determined by finality depth).
 Archive nodes keep everything.